srueegger/swissphone-select-for-gravityforms/README.md

 ## Download

 This GitHub repository holds the source files for the plugin.
+To download the final build, [head over to WordPress.org](https://wordpress.org/plugins/swissphone-select-for-gravityforms/).

 ## Screenshots